rzmk/ladderz/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest a new idea for this project.
-title: ''
+title: ""
 labels: feature
-assignees: ''
+assignees: ""
 ---

 ## 🔍 Is your feature request related to a problem?
 Please describe.